When you are considering the purchase of a new or pre-owned car you should be aware of all of the risks

 - Has the vehicle had an MOT check?

-- What does the Vehicle Registration details reveal?
+- What do the Vehicle Registration details reveal?

 - And most importantly a VIN Check.